Skip to main content

 Integrated plant cultivation

-- Extended crop rotation with integration of renewable resources
+• Extended crop rotations with integration of renewable resources and flowering crops

-- Integration of perennial renewable resource-crops with positive effects on soil resting time and reduced use of pesticides
+• Integration of perennial renewable resources with positive effects on soil dormancy and reduced use of pesticides

-- Mulch-tilling and reduced soil tillage (reproduction of insects, litter degradation)
+• Mulch sowing and reduced tillage (reproduction of insects, litter decomposition)

 Integrated pest management (IPM)

-- Consideration of culture-specific guidelines for implementation of IPM
+• Consideration of crop-specific guidelines for the implementation of integrated pest management

-- Using pest management measures on the basis of damage thresholds and decision aids
+• Deciding on plant protection measures on the basis of economic thresholds and decision aid systems

 Facilitation of insects and assessment of their synergies and trade-offs

-- Compensation by additional habitat structures, refuge spaces, alternating hosts, nesting structures which serve as habitats for reproduction, food, and overwintering for insects and other organism groups (e.g. by promotion and targeted improvement of hedgerows, tree lines, and hems within agricultural landscapes or by creation of flowering strips that promote natural enemies and connect habitats)
+• Compensation through additional habitat structures, refugial areas, alternative hosts and nesting structures that serve as reproduction, feeding and overwintering habitats for insects and other groups of organisms (e.g. through the promotion and targeted enhancement of hedges and fringe structures in the agricultural landscape and the creation of flower strips and biotope networks that promote beneficial insects)

-- Creation of a continuous supply of nectar and pollen resources along with areas for biomass production
+• Creation of a continuous supply of nectar and pollen resources in combination with biomass production areas